-Finally, after Thanksgiving she was taken to Blythedale Children's Hospital near NYC, where she learned how to deal with her situation, attended school, and prepared to come home.
+Finally, after Thanksgiving she was taken to Blythedale Children's Hospital near NYC, where she learned how to deal with her paralysis, attended school, and prepared to come home.
 The staff and volunteers there were unbelievably helpful and caring, and did such a great job with her that she was fully prepared to go home when she finally did, and again, I wish so much that I could name and thank every one of you, as well as Britt's ward-mates and their families, Rob Thomas, and probably most especially Britt's cousin Suzanne, who was (and is) a rock that kept us all on track when we needed it.
-Thank you, thank you, thank you, everyone at NYC - you gave us her life back, and we'll never, ever forget you!
+Thank you, thank you, thank you, everyone - you gave us her life back, and we'll never, ever forget you!

-During that time, we obtained and remodeled a house for her and her family - thanks to the unbelievable generosity of many people from Baldwinsville, all of CNY, and all over the country - most especially during a fundraiser in B'ville that showed just how amazing and generous you all are - a very humbling and uplifting experience.
+During that time, we obtained and remodeled a house for her and her family - thanks to the unbelievable generosity of many people from Baldwinsville, CNY, and all over the country - most especially during a fundraiser in B'ville that showed just how amazing and generous you all are - a very humbling and uplifting experience.
 I, for one, will always be grateful for all of you, and again, I wish I could thank each and every one of you by name!

-This site is dedicated to her, her fight for survival, her amazing spirit, and will to live, and how she finally passed away Feb 5, 2007, just days before her 10th birthday (which would have been on Valentine's Day, 2007).
+This site is dedicated to her, her fight for survival, her amazing spirit and will to live, and how she finally passed away Feb 5, 2007, just days before her 10th birthday (which would have been on Valentine's Day, 2007).

 Be sure to read her story in the Journal, view the Photo Gallery, and drop us a line in the Guestbook.
 And please, help us support her surviving family with your prayers and well wishes.